 Would you like to discover your purpose?

 If so then come join the 5-day Purpose Challenge.
-Starting Monday, May 29th I will be leading a simple and powerfully effective process for clearly identifying your purpose.
+You’ll discover your purpose in just five days using a simple and powerful process.
 As part of the 5-Day Purpose challenge you’ll receive daily:

 - Easy-to-follow exercises to reveal your purpose